pivotal/docs-tap/app-live-view/install.hbs.md

           Where:

+          - `SECRET-NAME` is the name you want for the TLS secret for the domain, for example, `alv-cert`.
-          - `CERT-FILE` is a .crt file that contains the PEM encoded server certificate
+          - `CERT-FILE` is a .crt file that contains the PEM encoded server certificate.
-          - `KEY-FILE`  is a .key file that contains the PEM encoded server private key
+          - `KEY-FILE`  is a .key file that contains the PEM encoded server private key.

-       1. Provide the following properties in your `app-live-view-backend-values.yaml`:
+       2. Provide the following properties in your `app-live-view-backend-values.yaml`:

           ```yaml
           tls: